-Communication is important to all species of animal.
+Communication is essential to all species of animal.
 It lets others around them know how they’re feeling, warns them of danger and is used to threaten or intimidate predators or aggressors.

 Meowing is the sound most cat owners know best.
-It’s reserved for humans, cats don’t meow at each other.
-There are a number of different meows depending on what your cat is telling you and the situation.
+It’s reserved for humans; cats don’t meow at each other.
+There are several different meows depending on what your cat is telling you and the situation.

 We can generally get a gist of what our cat is trying to tell us from the context.
 For example, if he’s sitting at the back door meowing, he wants to come inside, if he’s sitting next to you as you’re chopping up steak, he wants you to share it with him.
 You may be welcomed home by a cat running towards you making a cute little chirrup sound.

 Some cats will meow out of boredom, wanting attention from you (Siamese are notorious for this), and some cats will meow when they are stressed.
 Look at the situation and other clues your cat may be giving you, and you should be able to decipher what your cat is trying to tell you.